joaomariacordeiro/Huggett-1996/README.md

 > Huggett, Mark.
 1996.
 "Wealth Distribution in Life-Cycle Economies." *Journal of Monetary Economics*, 38(3): 469–494.

-The replication was produced as part of the course *Quantitative Macroeconomics and Numerical Methods* at Goethe University Frankfurt (Winter Term 2025/26), taught by Professor Johannes Goensch.
+The replication was produced as part of the course *Quantitative Macroeconomics and Numerical Methods* at Goethe University Frankfurt (Winter Term 2025/26), taught by Prof. Dr. Johannes Gönsch.

 **Author:** João Maria Cordeiro
 **Date:** March 2026